ngoc-truong/pomodore/README.md

 In this project, I built a pomodore timer.
 A pomodore timer is usally set to 25min, followed by a 5min break.

-This project is part of [The odin project](https://www.theodinproject.com/courses/web-development-101/lessons/pairing-project)
+This project is part of [The odin project](https://www.theodinproject.com/courses/web-development-101/lessons/pairing-project), an open source and free online curricum to learn web development.